dotnet/machinelearning/docs/code/EntryPoints.md

 pointer to a specific index of an array parameter and the `DictionaryKeyParameterBinding` is a pointer to a specific key of a dictionary parameter.

+## How to create an entry point for an existing ML.Net component

+The steps to take, to create an entry point for an existing ML.Net component, are:
+1. Add the `SignatureEntryPointModule` signature to the `LoadableClass` assembly attribute.
+2. Create a public static method, that:
+    a.
+Takes as input, among others, an object representing the arguments of the component you want to expose.
+    b.
+Initializes and run the components, returning one of the nested classes of  `Microsoft.ML.Runtime.EntryPoints.CommonOutputs`
+    c.
+Is annotated with the `TlcModule.EntryPoint` attribute

+Based on the type of entry point being created, there are further conventions on the name of the method, for example, the Trainers entry points are typically called: 'TrainMultiClass', 'TrainBinary' etc, based on the task.